Also be sure to check out All Fluxx FAQ for more general questions. If you don’t see your question answered among these, please email us at:

 - Q: What happens if Take Another Turn is played twice in one turn?

 - Q: Can I apply cards that work on Keepers to Creepers as well?

-Q: If we added Goal Mill as a promo to our Cthulhu Fluxx deck, can discard UnGoals along with Goals from our hand?
+Q: Does Goal Mill allow one to discard UnGoals along with Goals from one’s hand?

 A: Yes, as UnGoals say on them “This card is treated like a Goal,” you would be able to discard UnGoals along with Goals if utilizing the power of Goal Mill.